 For detailed information see Combined heat and power producers (Dutch)

 Since 2005 each electricity supplier in Flanders is obligated to contribute to the saving of a specific quantity of primary energy by means of high efficient cogeneration.
 The quantity of primary energy to be saved corresponds to a specific minimum electricity share of the total supplied to customers.
-In 2005 this minimum share amounted to 1.19%.
-This will increase to 11,2% in 2019.
+In 2005 this minimum share amounted to 1,19%.
+This obligation is 11,2% for 2018 and the coming years.

-Annually, electricity suppliers are to submit a specific number of CHP-certificates to VREG before 31 March of the following year.
-This obligation will increase to 11,2% in 2019..
+Annually, electricity suppliers are to submit a specific number of CHP certificates to VREG before 31 March of the following year.
+This obligation is 11,2% for 2018 and the coming years.

 Producers can obtain CHP certificates by applying for them at the Flemish Energy Agency VEA ,who judges the application and calculates the amount of certificates to be issued, and passes on this information to VREG for the issuing of certificates.

-If an electricity supplier submits the correct number of CHP-certificates, they meet their CHP-certificate obligation.
-If they submit too few certificates, they have to pay an administrative fine of 38 euros per missing CHP-certificate.
+If an electricity supplier submits the correct number of CHP certificates, they meet their CHP certificate obligation.
+If they submit too few certificates, they have to pay an administrative fine of 38 euro per missing CHP certificate.